 Step-by-Step Sod Installation Instructions

-- Rake and remove all rocks and debris from surface.
+1. Rake and remove all rocks, sticks and debris from surface area of the soil.

-- Add peat moss to soil (and new nutrient-rich topsoil if necessary).
-Peat moss will retain water to feed back to the sod.
-For heavy sand or clay soil, a soil amendment is recommended.
+2. Add peat moss to soil.
+This will retain water to feed back to the sod, as well as loosen the current soil structure.
+For heavy sand or clay soil, a soil amendment such as a new nutrient-rich compost or top soil, is recommended.
+(Note: Some top soils contain certain amounts of peat moss already.
+Too much peat moss will make your new lawn very “spongy”.
 For maximum water savings, add our Stockosorb polymers to your soil.
 They absorb many times their weight in water and redistribute the water in a slower time-release process (1 teaspoon absorbs approximately 8 oz. of water.
 1 lb. covers approximately 200 sq.ft.)

-- Rototil the soil to a depth of 6-8 inches.
-Rake again to remove additional rocks and debris that have been brought to the surface.
+3. Roto-till the soil to a depth of 6-8 inches.
+Rake again to remove additional rocks, sticks and debris that have been brought to the surface.
 A wide-tooth rake is excellent for this process.

-- Butt edges of sod together tightly to promote rapid knitting of edges and lay the sod in a staggered brick pattern.
-This will make the seams less noticable.
+7. Butt edges of sod together tightly to promote rapid knitting of edges and lay the sod in a staggered brick pattern.
+This will make the seams less noticeable.
 Use a sod knife (recommended) or a serrated knife to cut around trees, irregular borders and other areas.

-- Lightly fertilize the day of sod installation.
+8. Lightly fertilize the day of sod installation.
 We recommend our fertilizer mixture, as it has been specifically designed for us and our New Mexico sod.
-A 50 lb. bag will cover approximately 7000-7500 square feet, which should last approximately 4-6 fertilizations.
+A 50 lb. bag will cover approximately 7000-7500 square feet, which should last approximately 4-6 applications.
 Fertilizer should always be watered into the lawn immediately after application to avoid burning the sod.

 - Foot and pet traffic should be kept to a minimum the first two weeks.

-- Two weeks after sod installation the roots will be bonded to the ground below.
+- Two weeks after sod installation a majority of the roots will be bonded to the soil below.

 - Three weeks after installation, the seams should start to disappear.

-- Bluegrass or our other blends should be fertilized 4 times per year: Early March, Late May, Early September and Late October.
+- Our turf blends should be fertilized 4 times per year: early March, late May, early September and late October.

 - Consultations before, during or after installation of sod are available at $75/hr.
 (1 hr. minimum)